liuzihe02/liuzihe02.github.io/content/_index.md

 Singapore is where I call home, and before university I served 2 years in the {{< link src="https://www.mindef.gov.sg/rsaf" class="external" target="_blank" rel="noopener noreferrer" >}}Republic of Singapore Air Force{{< /link >}} as a security trooper.
 Outside work, you'll probably find me {{< link src="https://www.instagram.com/reel/DHhsk8tIxKO/?utm_source=ig_web_button_share_sheet&igsh=MzRlODBiNWFlZA==" class="external" target="_blank" rel="noopener noreferrer" >}}dancing{{< /link >}} to hip-hop and R&B music, or rewatching old {{< link src="https://www.criterionchannel.com/world-of-wong-kar-wai" target="_blank" rel="noopener noreferrer" >}}Wong Kar Wai{{< /link >}} films.

+[^1]: My Chinese name is *刘子赫*, which when read aloud can also be interpreted as *流紫鹤*, or "flowing purple crane".
+Hence the website and username.
-[^1]: I actually made this name up on the airplane ride to starting university, so unfortunately it is not my real name...
+[^2]: I actually made this name up on the airplane ride to starting university, so unfortunately it is not my real name...